sdatspun2/error-catalog-service/README.md

 #### Resource

-The key abstraction of information in REST is a resource.
-A [resource](https://github.com/paypal/api-standards/blob/master/api-style-guide.md#resource) is a conceptual mapping to a set of entities, not the entity that corresponds to the mapping at any particular point in time.
-More precisely, a resource R is a temporally varying membership function MR(t), that for time t maps to a set of entities, or values, that are equivalent.
-The values in the set may be resource representations and/or resource identifiers.
+The key abstraction of information in Representational State Transfer ([REST](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm)) is a [resource](https://tools.ietf.org/html/rfc7231#section-2).
+A resource is a conceptual mapping to a set of entities, not the entity that corresponds to the mapping at any particular point in time.
+The target of an HTTP request is called a "resource".

+#### Representation

+REST components perform actions on a resource by using a [representation](https://roy.gbiv.com/pubs/dissertation/rest_arch_style.htm#sec_5_2_1_2) to capture the current or intended state of that resource and transferring that representation between components.
+A representation is a sequence of bytes, plus representation metadata to describe those bytes.

 #### Service